 Indiana: Lake, Porter, La Porte, St. Joseph, Elkhart, Lagrange, Steuben, Jasper, Starke, Pulaski, Marshall, Fulton, Kosciusko, Walbash, Noble, Whitley, Allen, Wells, Cass, Carroll, Fountain, Montgomery, Hendricks, Hamilton, Delaware.

 Jackson, Washtenaw, Allegan, Barry, Berrien, Cass, Kalamazoo and Van

 Buren, Alcona, Alpena, Crawford, Kalkaska, Montmorency, and Presque Isle.

 Ohio: Ashtabula, Trumbull, Erie, Wayne, Wyandot, Licking, Fairfield, Champaign, Clark, Greene, Montgomery, and Warren.

 Pennsylvania: Allegheny, Beaver, Butler, Crawford, Lawrence, Mercer and Venango.

 Ontario: Eastern shore of Georgian Bay, the northern Bruce Peninsula, Niagara Peninsula, and near the city of Windsor.

 This rattlesnake usually gives live birth to 5 to 20 young at a time annually to biannually, sometimes once every three years if food resources are low.
-Eastern Massasaugas are rodent species which primarily feed on small mammals.
+Eastern Massasaugas primarily feed on small mammals.